soxueren/atsd/installation/troubleshooting.md

 * 8088/tcp
 * 8443/tcp

-In case you're not able to connect to an ATSD network service, make sure that a) service is listening and b) firewall is configured to allow access to the target port(s).
+In case you're not able to connect to an ATSD network service, make sure that: a) the service is listening and b) the firewall is configured to allow access to the target port(s).

-* Login into ATSD server
+* Login into the ATSD server
 * Search netstat output for TCP/UDP sockets that are listening on the target port, for example 8081

 ```sh